FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

 referenced in `statscreen.c` beyond this one function, and `gBattleActor` sounds like a variable that is used in a lot of places that I don't want to have to dig through (if you were following this conversation on discord, you'd have seen that I got stuck here).
-You could call it a day and simply fire up no$gba and set a breakpoint on `gBattleActor.battleHitRate`, but I find that unsatisfying.
+You could call it a day and simply fire up no\$gba and set a breakpoint on `gBattleActor.battleHitRate`, but I find that unsatisfying.

 Going back to the call to `GetUnitEquippedWeaponSlot` above, we notice that the